RiyaThakore/Machine-Learning-Projects/Breast-Cancer-Prediction/README.md

 ### Code

-Template code is provided in the `Breast-Cancer-Detection.ipynb` notebook file.
+Template code is provided in the `Breast_Cancer_Detection.ipynb` notebook file.

 ### Data